NIRISS Aperture Masking Interferometry

 See the JWST High-Constrast Imaging (HCI) article for a discussion on the various JWST modes that enable high-contrast imaging (HCI).
 Additional NIRISS-related HCI information is provided in HCI NIRISS Limiting Contrast.

-The PSF produced by the NRM has a narrow central diffraction core surrounded by an extended skirt in which the fringes produced by the apertures in the mask interfere with each other to produce complicated patterns.
+The PSF produced by the NRM has a narrow central diffraction core surrounded by an extended skirt resulting from overlapping fringes produced by each pair of apertures.
 These features give AMI 2 distinct advantages when compared to coronagraphy or full aperture imaging:

 - The sharp core of the PSF produces better signal-to-noise ratios close to a bright host star than full aperture imaging.